KamiNuke/the-ex-machina/README.md

 ## AI Overview
 If there is robots - there is ai.
 Enemies ai utilizes extended features of Godot engine platform.
 The goal was to make straightforward but nit stupid machine, that won't allow player get bored.
+Enemies have 2 global states: patroling and attacking.
+If they spot player - they will follow, if they lost - they patrol.
+There are some specificity of their behaviour - nice precision, slow rotation, so despite they being straightforward for player chase, they will deal real damage.
+Player forced to strafe, jump and dodge bots aim, and to shoot moving target won't be so easy.
+They have pathfinding mechanic that will allow them to find player:
 <p align="center">
     <img src="./manual/vids/ai-path2.gif" height="75%">
 </p>